mungewell/uno-drum-utils/README.md

 For programming UNO Synth, see the sister project: https://github.com/mungewell/uno-synth-utils

+# Sound-Pack Capabilities

+Each sample is 12bit, mono, 32KHz, and can be up-to 65535 samples (~2sec) long.

+Offically each pad has either 5 PCM samples, or Analog + 4 PCM samples.
+Leading to a total of 54 samples for each pack.
+The factory pack contains a total of 12.58sec, although the exact limit is not known at this time.

+Oddly analog samples are labelled 'An' and 2 thru 5 on the device, but 'An' and 1 thru 4 on the Editor application.

+The Sound-Packs can define more (or less) samples for each pad, the display on the device can't count above 9 - it just shows blanks - but the samples can continue to be switched.

+If less than regular ammount are set the device can become 'confused' if a drum pack selects an unused sample, and then turning the data dial will be un-affective.
+The desired sample can be selected via Midi.

 # Handcrafted SysEx control of the device

 Reverse engineering has only just started but it seems that it's at least somewhat